A Pioneer In Pet Custody Issues

-Our dogs, cats and other pets are members of our family.
-During a divorce or separation, negotiating which party will be awarded or get custody of a pet companion animal can be extremely difficult.
+Our dogs, cats, and other pets are members of our family.
+During a divorce or separation, negotiating which party will be awarded or get custody of a pet or companion animal can be extremely difficult.
 This struggle is compounded by the fact that there are no laws or statutes in place that acknowledge the emotional bonds between animals and humans.
-Minnesota now allows for the inclusion of pets in Orders for Protection and furthermore, some courts are taking human best interests and animal best interests into account in applying their discretionary authority in divorce proceedings and civil replevin actions.
+Minnesota now allows for the inclusion of pets in orders for protection and furthermore, some courts are taking human best interests and animal best interests into account in applying their discretionary authority in divorce proceedings and civil replevin actions.

-An animal law pioneer and a leader in the area of pet custody, Minnesota attorney Barbara J. Gislason understands her clients' concerns and needs related to their dogs, cats, horses, birds and other animal companions.
+An animal law pioneer and a leader in the area of pet custody, Minnesota attorney Barbara J. Gislason understands her clients’ concerns and needs related to their dogs, cats, horses, birds, and other companion animals.
 Barbara has extensive experience representing clients involved in pet custody and ownership disputes, and she is a passionate advocate for the rights of both her clients and their animals.
-She is under contract to write a book for the American Bar Association on the subject of pet law and pet custody.
+She wrote a book for the American Bar Association on the subject of pet law and pet custody called Pet Law and Custody: Establishing a Worthy and Equitable Jurisprudence for the Evolving Family.

 In Minnesota and throughout the country, there are no family law statutes that specifically address animals in the context of family law proceedings.
 Although technically speaking, pets are only property under family law statutes, Barbara is a pioneer in having human and companion animal best interests considered when the court utilizes its equitable discretion.